 - late night refreshment (hot food or hot drink between 11pm and 5am the next morning)

-The current Licensing Policy Statement was reviewed, approved and published in 2017.
+Our current licensing policy statement was reviewed, approved and published in 2017.

-The Licensing Act 2003 (Mandatory Licensing Conditions) Order 2010 set out five new conditions that now apply to all licensed premises and those with a club premises certificate.
+The Licensing Act 2003 (Mandatory Licensing Conditions) Order 2010 sets out five conditions that apply to all licensed premises and those with a club premises certificate.

 - ban irresponsible promotions

 - ban the dispensing of alcohol directly into the mouth

 - ensure that customers have access to free tap water so that they can space out their drinks and not get intoxicated too quickly

 - require an age verification policy to be in place to prevent underage sales